frontmeans/render-scheduler/README.md

 There is a few more implementations:

 - `asyncRenderScheduler` - executes render shots asynchronously,
-- `immediateRenderScheduler` - executes render shots immediately upon scheduling,
+- `immediateRenderScheduler` - executes render shots immediately,
 - `ManualRenderScheduler` - executes render shots on request,
-- `noopRenderScheduler` - neither schedules, not executes render shots.
+- `noopRenderScheduler` - neither schedules, nor executes render shots,
+- `queuedRenderScheduler` - schedules render shots for immediate execution.

 Render schedulers can be used directly, or set globally with `setRenderScheduler()` function.
 In the latter case the `newRenderSchedule()` function would use that scheduler.